 Plants are remarkably dynamic, with rapidly changing metabolic processes (on the order of seconds), processes of genome readout (scale of minutes), and cellular differentiation (scale of hours).
-One novel suite of methods that is now being developed, both at Caltech and at Carnegie involves live imaging of dynamic processes followed by computational image processing.
+One novel suite of methods that is now being developed, both at Caltech and at Carnegie, involves live imaging of dynamic processes followed by computational image processing.
 Two key processes under study are cellular differentiation in shoot apical meristems and cellulose synthesis.

-Elliot Meyerowitz involved Marcus Heisler, a pioneer of the new live imaging method.
+Elliot Meyerowitz initially involved Marcus Heisler, a pioneer of the new live imaging method.
 He works on the live imaging of growing shoot apical meristems and computational modeling of cell behavior and cell-cell communication during meristem growth.
-The orientation of cortical microtubule arrays in shoot apical meristem cells under a variety of conditions has been live-imaged, and a set of rules whereby physical stress regulates their orientation have been derived.
+The orientation of cortical microtubule arrays in shoot apical meristem cells under a variety of conditions has been live-imaged, and a set of rules whereby physical stress regulates their orientation has been derived.
 As the microtubule orientation affects the anisotropy of the cell wall (via regulation of cellulose deposition) and also cell division plane, this work is leading to a coherent theory of cell expansion and cell division in the shoot apical meristem.
-The first set of results was based on work done with collaborators at ENS Lyon, ENS Paris, the Université Denis-Diderot Paris 7, and Lunds Universitet.
-Published in "Science" in December 2008, it showed that the cortical microtubule array in meristematic cells aligns in response to the stress field, such that the microtubules align parallel to the principal direction of stress.
+The first set of results was based on work done with collaborators at ENS Lyon, ENS Paris, the Université Denis-Diderot Paris 7 and Lunds Universitet.
+Published in Science in December 2008, it showed that the cortical microtubule array in meristematic cells aligns in response to the stress field, such that the microtubules align parallel to the principal direction of stress.
 A mathematical model of the stresses in the meristem was developed from the experimental data, and suggests future experiments that are in progress.

-After Dr. Heisler departed from Caltech to establish his own laboratory at the European Molecular Biology Laboratory in Heidelberg, the project has involved two additional postdoctoral fellows, Dr. Wuxing Li and Dr. Paul Tarr.
-They are carrying the shoot apical meristem work forward by investigating the involvement of the plant hormones auxin and cytokinin in the control of cell expansion, division and gene expression, and therefore, to the contribution of these growth hormones to the interaction of physical and chemical signaling that controls meristem cell behavior.
+After Dr. Heisler departed from Caltech to establish his own laboratory at the European Molecular Biology Laboratory in Heidelberg; the project has involved two additional postdoctoral fellows, Dr. Wuxing Li and Dr. Paul Tarr.
+They carried the shoot apical meristem work forward by investigating the involvement of the plant hormones auxin and cytokinin in the control of cell expansion, division and gene expression, and therefore, to the contribution of these growth hormones to the interaction of physical and chemical signaling that controls meristem cell behavior.
+The work done in this part of the project has led to a new National Institutes of Health grant on the action of hormones in the shoot apical meristem, which will allow the work to continue.